sleighzy/openfaas-minio-notification-webhook/README.md

 dependencies when building.
 See [GO - Dependencies] for options on including these dependencies.
 This repository uses [Go Modules] for managing dependencies.

-The below commands were run to initialize the `go.mod` and `go.sum` files, and the contents of the `go.mod` file put in the `GO_REPLACE.txt` file to be used during the build.
+The below commands were run to initialize the `go.mod` and `go.sum` files.
 These commands need to be run from within the `slack` directory containing the function handler.

 ```sh
 $ cd minio-notification-webhook